 A range of cemetery property options

-Of the 81 acres at Moore Memorial Gardens, 65%, or 53 acres, comprises established gardens offering a range of cemetery property options.
-Each of the gardens—with names like Good Shepherd, Devotion and Prophets—has unique characteristics such as a graceful statue or other feature.
-There are 2 veterans gardens, called Valor I and Valor II, as well as a cremation garden near the Court of Hope Mausoleum.
-Additionally, there are 2 sections designed with Vietnamese Catholics in mind.
+With sweeping green lawns and complementary landscaping, Moore Memorial Gardens comprises 81 acres with several outdoor mausoleums and gardens with names like Faith, Peace and Devotion.
+These established areas offer a range of burial options.
+Each has unique characteristics, such as a graceful statue or water feature.
+There are 2 veterans gardens, Valor I and Valor II, as well as a cremation garden near the Court of Hope Mausoleum.
+A cemetery expansion, Crestview Garden, opened in 2019.

 When Moore Memorial Gardens originally opened, it allowed only flat, bronze-on-granite grave markers.
-In the mid-'90s, the cemetery established Garden of Pines as an upright monument garden next to the funeral home.
-In the years since, private family estates and private mausoleums have been added.
-No matter your tradition, there is an option that honors your family’s culture.
+In the mid-’90s, the cemetery established Garden of Pines as an upright monument garden next to the funeral home.
+In the years since, private estates and private mausoleums have been added.
+The 2019 addition of the first phase of Serenity Hedge Estates created an area for exclusive family estates with upright memorials and benches in premium granite colors.
+Each estate is accessible by a paved sidewalk.

 Beautiful cemetery grounds